Expert Advice On Improving Your Home

 Check Licensing

-Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current best installation practices.
-A licensed electrical contractor in North Carolina may oversee home solar PV installations if they have the appropriate classification from the North Carolina State Board of Examiners of Electrical Contractors.
+Confirm that your solar installer is properly licensed.
+This ensures that the work is done correctly using current installation best practices.
+A licensed electrical contractor in North Carolina may supervise home solar PV installations in the state if they have the appropriate classification from the North Carolina State Board of Examiners of Electrical Contractors.

 Read Customer Reviews